Fish & Chips Club Getting Started Guide

 Main Links

-The example app has distinct modules.
+The Fish and Chips example app has distinct modules.
 Users can access the various modules only if they have been assigned the proper role.
 (The user name mentioned in the previous section has wide open permissions.)
 Here are the links to the main page in each module.
 These links are valid for the default Tomcat port 8080, and with 'fish' as the context path.
 Please amend as needed.

 Editing The Source